(621) Suit Play: Types of Losers

 Immediate (or Certain) Losers

-This is a loser that we cannot get rid of if they lead the suit.
+This a loser that we cannot get rid of if they lead the suit.
 A loser in a suit like xx or xxx is an immediate or certain loser.
-By contract, a loser in a suit like Ax or Kxx, then this is not an immediate loser, because even if their opponents lead this suit, they will not (may not) be able to take that trick immediately.
+By contrast, in a suit like Ax or Kxx we do not have an immediate loser, because even if the opponents lead this suit they will not (may not) be able to take that trick immediately.
 Immediate losers are extremely hard to dispose of.

-When we have a potential loser, but it cannot be taken immediately, this gives us big advantages.
-It takes the opponents more time (tricks) to work their way down to them.
-Our later losers give us more time to dispose of them before the opponents take these tricks.
+When we have a potential loser, but it cannot be taken immediately, this gives us a big advantage.
+It takes the opponents more time (tricks) to work their way down to those losers.
+Our later losers give us more time to dispose of them before the opponents take those tricks.
 This makes them less likely to actually be lost.

 Example 1